microsoft/pxt-common-packages/libs/game/docs/reference/scene/tile-map.md

 ### Unmatched color numbers

-If there are color numbers in the tile map that don't match one of the tiles added to the scene, then the color number is not used as an identifer but just as a color fill.
+If there are color numbers in the tile map that don't match one of the tiles added to the scene, then the color number is not used as an index but just as a color fill.
 The tiling area for the unmatched tile just fills with the color for that number.

 ```block
 scene.setTileMap(img`